 The Crosby Theatre

 The striking, state-of-the-art, open-air theatre has won several prestigious design awards and is widely recognized for blending contemporary design aesthetics with traditional building materials.
 It commands a panoramic view of the Jemez Mountains to the west and the Sangre de Cristo Mountains to the east.
-Over the years the theatre has evolved from a 480-seat structure built in 1957, to the current structure built in 1968 as a result of a fire to the original theatre in 1967, to the current structure built during extensive reconstruction in 1998.
+Over the years the theatre has evolved from a 480-seat structure built in 1957, to an open-air house seating 1,889 built in 1968 as a result of a fire to the original theatre in 1967, to the current structure built during extensive reconstruction in 1998.

 The current theatre has a seating capacity of 2,126 and an additional 106 standing room places.
 Every seat and standing room position offers an Opera Titles screen—a digital computer screen on which instantaneous translations in English and Spanish are broadcast.
 The combined area of the sweeping stage and mezzanine roofs covers 26,615 square feet with a clerestory joining the two roofs.
 The "shape of the sound" inspired the roof concept.
 Its curves directly follow the acoustic reflections of sound from the stage to the audience.
 Another advantage of the large roof is its capability to collect rainwater; approximately 60,000 gallons can be stored annually and used to maintain the opera grounds.